cp3402-students/cp3402-2021-site-cp3402-2021-team11/Site.md

 MailPoet plugin:
 The MailPoet plugin allows new members or existing members to sign up to a recieve newsletters.

+Elementor
+*DESCRIBE ELEMENTOR AND ITS FUCNTION*

 How to edit the plugins content (if required)
+*TALK ABOUT MAILPOET USES THE NEWSLETTER FEATURE WICH CAN BE EDITED*

+*TALK ABOUT ELEMENTOR'S USE FOR THE THEME*

 Explain to the client’s site maintainer how the site is organised